sendgrid/docs/source/Glossary/throttling.md

   show: false
 ---

-So, you tried to send a bunch of email, and when you checked your [Event webhook]({{root_url}}/API_Reference/Webhooks/event.html) or your [Email Activity]({{root_url}}/User_Guide/Delivery_Metrics/email_activity.html) page, you see a number of messages are marked as "Deferred" instead of "Delivered".
+So, you tried to send a bunch of emails, and when you checked your [Event Webhook]({{root_url}}/API_Reference/Webhooks/event.html) or your [Email Activity]({{root_url}}/User_Guide/Delivery_Metrics/email_activity.html) page, you see a number of messages are marked as "Deferred" instead of "Delivered".
 Or maybe you're looking at your [Email Reports]({{root_url}}/User_Guide/Delivery_Metrics/email_reports.html), and noticing a lot of addresses in your [Blocks]({{site.app_url}}/suppressions/blocks), but not many in your Bounces.
 What?
 Why aren't your recipients currently in awe at the glory of your amazing message?

-Sendgrid systems have been designed with throttling in mind.
-We will continue to attempt to send messages for up to 72 hours until the message is delivered.
-Normally, it takes between a few minutes to a few hours until a deferred message is delivered, it's all up to the receiving mail server.
+SendGrid continues to attempt to send messages for up to 72 hours or until successful delivery.
+Normally, it takes between a few minutes and a few hours for a deferred messages successful delivery - it depends on the receiving mail server.

-Throttling is when a receiving server refuses a message, but with a specific explanation that tells our server it's only a temporary refusal.
-They will usually say things like "user is receiving mail at too great a rate right now, please try again later", or "user's mailbox is over quota."
-An important thing to note is that these errors are almost always a **400** sytle error, indicating a temporary failure.
-Unlike a **500** style, which indicates a permanent failure.
+Throttling is when a receiving server refuses a message, but with a specific explanation that tells our server that it's only a temporary refusal.
+The error is usually something like "user is receiving mail at too great a rate right now, please try again later", or "user's mailbox is over quota."
+These errors are most often 400 errors - indicating a temporary failure.
+They are not often 500 errors - indicating a permanent failure.

 {% anchor h2 %}
 What causes a deferral?
 {% endanchor %}

--   The receiving server doesn't recognize your IP, and is afraid you're sending spam. *This is why [warming up]({{root_url}}/Classroom/Deliver/warming_up_ips.html) is so important, so that recipeint mail servers can become used to, and anticipate your messages.*
+-   The receiving server doesn't recognize your IP, and is afraid you're sending spam. *This is why [warming up]({{root_url}}/Classroom/Deliver/warming_up_ips.html) is so important, so that recipeint mail servers can become used to and anticipate your messages.*

 -   The receiving server doesn't have any open ports to receive email.

 -   The recipient's mailbox is full.

 -   Some recipients have marked your mail as spam, but not enough for the server to block you.
-Instead, they will refuse to receive more until they can learn more about how their users intereact with your messages.
+Instead, they will refuse to receive more until they can learn more about how their users interact with your messages.

 If a message is continuously deferred for 72 hours, it may mean that there is another issue such as the account being inactive, a full mailbox, or some other legitimate problem with the recipient.
 When we are unable to deliver a message after this time period, we convert these deferrals to "Blocks".
-Blocks are simply stored for reference, and do not behave like a supression list when sending to addresses that are on the list.
+Blocks are stored for reference and do not behave like a suppression list when sending to addresses that are on the list.